 |Buck the Donkey (Georgia Outdoor News)|

 The last post on the early outlier horses in the Czech Republic brings up a question about how horses and donkeys came to be domesticated.
-Some animal theorists have reckoned that domestication of horses began as the exploitation of horses as a food source.
+Some archaeologists and zoologists have reckoned that domestication of horses began as the exploitation of horses as a food source.

 |Wildabeests and Zebra on the Serengeti (Safari Bookings)|